-Now she loved him with exceeding love and could not suffer his separation an hour, nor could she endure to anger him, so when she heard his words, she said to him, "Bismillah, so be it, in Allah's name, oh my darling, and the coolness of my eyes.
-May he not live who would vex you!"
+Now she loved him with an exceeding love and could not brook his separation an hour nor could endure to vex him; so, when she heard his words, she said to him, "[So be it,] in God's name, O my beloved and solace of mine eyes, may he not live who would vex thee!"

-And she said, "Yes, by your life," and made an appointment with him for this.
+And she said, "Yes, by thy life," and appointed him of this.

-When her husband came home, she said to him, "I want to go on an outing."
+When her husband came home, she said to him, "I desire to go a-pleasuring."

-The she said to her husband, "I want to climb this tree."
+Then said she to her husband, "I desire to mount this tree."